deco3500-2018/team33/SprintPlan.md

 ### Feedback
 > **From Course coordinator:**
 > Focus on various of approaches rather than on a sole one.
-Eg: Interviews, Cultural Props
+Eg: Interviews, Cultural Probes

 > **From Tutor/s:**
 > Focus on Users understanding even if they are not categorized to your target audience as might apply to solve the social isolation